yangxiaoj/booknotes/项目文档/LRT/LRT.md

 Six major cell types were identified based on the expression of canonical genes:

-myeloid cells (expressing {}),
+myeloid cells (expressing {CD4,CD14,CD68,CD163,LAMP3,TPSAB1,CSF3R,S100A8.}),

-T cells (expressing {}),
+T cells (expressing {CD3D,CD8A,FOXP3.}),

-natural killer (NK) cells (expressing {}),
+natural killer (NK) cells (expressing {NKG7}),

-B cells (expressing {}),
+B cells (expressing {CD79A,MS4A1,CD1C.}),

-Epithelial cells
+Tumor cells expressing ALB and EPCAM.

-Stromal cells
+Stromal cells expressing VWF and COL1A1.

 (GlobalCelltypeMarkerHeatmap)

 ScRNA-seq revealed distinct constitutions of infiltrating immune cells in the TME of PHT, LRT, and their adjacent normal tissues.

-A total of {total cell subpopulations number} TIME cell clusters were identified from immune, epithelial and stromal major cell types.

-Immune cells included {} subpopulations of T cells, {} subpopulations of B cells, {} subpopulations of NK cells, and {} subpopulations of myeloid cells.
+Immune cells included 28 subpopulations of T cells, 4 subpopulations of B cells, 7 subpopulations of NK cells, and 21 subpopulations of myeloid cells.

-Epithelial cells included {} subpopulations of cancer cells.

-Stromal cells included {} subpopulations of stromal cells.
+Stromal cells included 17 subpopulations of stromal cells.
 Global cells analysis